-For nearly one hundred years, the Hospital Association of Southern California (HASC) has provided advocacy and representation for California’s hospitals.
+For 100 years, HASC has advocated for and represented the interests of our region’s hospitals.
 Here, HASC reflects on the evolution of the association and some of the events that shaped health care in Southern California and created innovative programs of national significance.

 - California Medical Center